Can you miss a car insurance payment?

 4. Change the Payment Schedule

 If you are having ongoing problems with money, talk to your insurance company about alternatives.
-They may offer installment plans or changes to your coverage in order to make it less expensive in the near future.
+They may offer instalment plans or changes to your coverage in order to make it less expensive in the near future.

 5. Take Steps to Avoid Future Missed Payments